XiFHU/HIN/App2.4/README.txt

 The app uses road segments as the spatial units.

-In V20+ and current version, segment crash classification and Sliding Window/HIN analysis use all selected road segments, not only roads inside final corridors.
+In current version, segment crash classification and Sliding Window/HIN analysis use all selected road segments, not only roads inside final corridors.

 This prevents losing segment-level results outside corridor context.